 - WJEC (also branded Eduqas) requires the student to sit one written exam paper, to complete an online exam (under exam conditions, at a school or other exam centre), and to submit a practical project.

 Clearly, home study will be easier for those boards where the assessment is purely exam-based.
-For students taking the WJEC exams, where a practical project is also involved, parents will need to liaise with the school about how this can be accommodated. for the three English boards (AQA, OCR, and Pearson Edexcel) it should be quite possible for a student to complete the course through home study.
+For students taking the WJEC exams, where a practical project is also involved, parents will need to liaise with a school or college about how this can be accommodated. for the three English boards (AQA, OCR, and Pearson Edexcel) it should be quite possible for a student to complete the course through home study.
 There are a lot of good resources available online, in addition to those we are providing.
 We will also provide some study guides for each syllabus (under construction!).

 You will see this page has a second menu (in deep red) - these links take you to materials and resources for different parts of the syllabus content, and to a page of handy links to the four exam boards, where you can read and download their complete syllabus, a few specimen exam papers, and other useful materials.
 A couple of the boards provide a useful "Specification at a glance".

 Head on over to the Specifications link on the menu - that page tells you where to find the GCSE Computer Science specifications for the four main examinig boards in England and Wales.